pluginscart/Pak-PHP/framework/utilities/readme.txt

 $encryption=UtilitiesFramework.Factory("encryption");

 This creates an object of the Encryption class which can be used to encrypt and decrypt text.
-See the file example.php and example.class.php for examples on how to use the UtilitiesFramework classes.
+See the file documentation/example.php and example.class.php for examples on how to use the UtilitiesFramework classes.
 See the file documentation\documentation.html for further documentation on the Utilities Framework